New York University — Psychology, B.A.

 PSYCH-UA 11 — Stats & Data Analysis for ResearchC

-AP Statistics 4/5 = credit for PSYCH-UA 10.
-Cannot count one course for two requirements.
+AP Statistics score of 4 or 5 earns credit for PSYCH-UA 10.
+One course cannot count for two requirements.

 Step 3 — Additional Quantitative (pick 1)TRAP